 Let’s see, what else?

-- I’m a poet.
-Who wishes he could earn a living being one.
+- I used to be a poet.
+Who wished he could earn a living being one.
+But couldn’t, so he retired.

-- My new creative passion, though, is photography.
+- My current creative passion is photography.
 I’ve always wanted to do something visual and have been fortunate to have friends who were talented shooters.
 So I finally bought a camera and set about the business of learning a new skill from the ground up.
 Vertical learning curves do not scare me, apparently.
+Check me out.

 - Politically I’m probably most easily labeled as a “progressive,” although the “easily” part is guaranteed to lead a slothful thinker into trouble.
 For instance, I hold some views that are seen as extremely “conservative.”
 In general, I think that our labels are pretty counter-poductive – “left/right” and “blue/red” are mostly clever PR tactics that let the have-mores divide and conquer the have-lesses.
 There’s a divide in the world, all right, but it ain’t left vs. right – it’s top vs. bottom.
 Once you process that and factor in my rabid belief in education, you begin to understand why most conventional political distinctions make no sense to me.
 At all.

-- I’m a freak about music, and I write occasionally about music’s role in the broader culture.
+- I’m a freak about music, and I write occasionally about its role in the broader culture.

 - I love sports and get pretty worked up about its role in the culture, too.
-When I’m not thinking too hard about it, though, I’m rooting on my favorite teams: Chelsea FC (I’m a board of directors member and Web/social media director for the Rocky Mountain Blues Chelsea Supporters Club); Wake Forest University; the Boston Red Sox; the Denver Broncos and Carolina Panthers; the Denver Nuggets; the University of Colorado; and the Colorado Rapids.
+When I’m not thinking too hard about it, though, I’m rooting on my favorite teams: Chelsea FC (#ktbffh); Wake Forest University; the Boston Red Sox; the Denver Broncos and Carolina Panthers; the Denver Nuggets; the University of Colorado; and the Colorado Rapids.

 - Born in February of 1961, I’m on the very front edge of Generation X, and generational dynamics are a key theme in both my blogging and professional lives.